Details about the tool

 This toolkit is provided in open source (under an MIT Licence) by the InVID european project to help journalists to verify content on social networks (please note that external InVID services used via this interface, such as those presented under the Analysis and Keyframes tabs, are not open-sourced).
 It has been designed as a verification “Swiss army knife” helping journalists to save time and be more efficient in their fact-checking and debunking tasks on social networks especially when verifying videos and images.

 The provided tools allow you to quickly get contextual information on Facebook and YouTube videos, to perform reverse image search on Google, Baidu or Yandex search engines, to fragment videos from various platforms (Facebook, Instagram, YouTube, Twitter, Daily Motion) into keyframes, to enhance and explore keyframes and images through a magnifying lens, to query Twitter more efficiently through time intervals and many other filters, to read video and image metadata, and to apply forensic filters on still images.
-The main features of the toolkit are explained below.
+The main features of the toolkit are explained below, and in the following tutorial video.

 The first Analysis tab allows you to query the InVID context aggregation and analysis service developed by the CERTH-ITI.
 In a nutshell, this service is an enhanced metadata viewer for YouTube and Facebook videos that allows you to retrieve contextual information, location (if detected), most interesting comments, apply reverse image search and check for tweets on the video (on YouTube).
 Be aware that the service may take some time if the video processed has a lot of comments.